 If you’ve got your accounts in more than one place which most of us do these days, Empower is one of my top picks.

-Empower helps you track your spending so that you no longer will feel in the dark about your financial situation.
+Empower, formerly known as Personal Capital, helps you track your spending so that you no longer will feel in the dark about your financial situation.
 I personally love Empower’s fee analyzer which has helped me find extra hidden fees I’m paying, which I am sure I would have otherwise missed.

 Plus, once you become more comfortable with your finances, you can take advantage of Empower’s investment features and net worth tracker – both of which can help you determine if you’re on the right track to meet your money goals.